 Fibroelastomas, often discovered incidentally at autopsy, are usually asymptomatic; however, they may be a source of systemic emboli.
 Rhabdomyomas are usually asymptomatic.
 Fibromas cause arrhythmias and sudden death.
 Hemangiomas are usually asymptomatic but may cause any of the extracardiac, intramyocardial, or intracavitary symptoms.
 Teratomas cause respiratory distress and cyanosis due to compression of the aortic and pulmonary artery or SVC syndrome.

-Symptoms and signs of malignant cardiac tumors are more acute in onset and progress more rapidly.
+Symptoms and signs of malignant cardiac tumors are more acute in onset and progress more rapidly than those of benign tumors.
 Cardiac sarcomas most commonly cause symptoms of ventricular inflow tract obstruction and pericardial tamponade.
 Mesothelioma causes symptoms of pericarditis or tamponade.
 Primary lymphoma causes refractory progressive heart failure, tamponade, arrhythmias, and SVC syndrome.
 Metastatic cardiac tumors may manifest as sudden cardiac enlargement, tamponade (due to rapid accumulation of hemorrhagic pericardial effusion), heart block, other arrhythmias, or sudden unexplained heart failure.
 Fever, malaise, weight loss, night sweats, and loss of appetite may also be present.

-Diagnosis, which is often delayed because symptoms and signs mimic those of much more common disorders, is confirmed by echocardiography and is tissue-typed by biopsy.
+Diagnosis, which is often delayed because symptoms and signs mimic those of much more common disorders, is confirmed by echocardiography.
 Transesophageal echocardiography is better for visualizing atrial tumors, and transthoracic echocardiography is better for ventricular tumors.
-If results are equivocal, MRI is useful as are gated radionuclide imaging and CT.
+If results are equivocal, MRI is useful, as are gated radionuclide imaging and CT.
 Infrequently, contrast ventriculography during cardiac catheterization is required.
-Biopsy is done during catheterization or open thoracotomy.
+Biopsy is not usually done because imaging studies can often distinguish benign from malignant tumors.

 Extensive testing often precedes echocardiography in patients with myxomas because their symptoms are nonspecific.
 Anemia; thrombocytopenia; and elevation of WBC count, ESR, C-reactive protein, and γ-globulins are common.
 ECG may show left atrial enlargement.
 Routine chest x-ray may show Ca deposits in right atrial myxomas or in teratomas seen as anterior mediastinal masses.
 Myxomas are sometimes diagnosed when tumor cells are found in a surgically removed embolus.